 What is Ordinal Data?

-Ordinal Data is a type of qualitative data that organises variables into ordered categories, which follow a natural sequence or rank, such as high to low.
-However, the intervals between these categories are not uniformly defined.
-In the hierarchy of measurement levels, Ordinal Data is more complex than Nominal Data but less so than interval and ratio data.
+Ordinal Data is a type of Qualitative Data that organises variables into ordered categories by following a natural sequence or rank, such as high to low.
+In the measurement level hierarchy, such data types are more complex than Nominal Data but less complex than Interval and Ratio data.

-Ordinal Data is often used to assess customer feedback, satisfaction levels, economic status, education level, and similar observations.
-It indicates order but is not suitable for precise Statistical Analysis, as arithmetic operations cannot be performed on Ordinal Data due to the undefined intervals between categories.
+Ordinal data is often used to assess customer feedback, satisfaction levels, economic status, education level, and observations.
+It indicates the order that is not suitable for precise Statistical Analysis, as arithmetic operations cannot be performed on Ordinal Data due to the undefined categorical intervals.

 Characteristics of Ordinal Data

-a) Categorical Nature: Ordinal Data consists of non-numeric or categorical values, which may use numbers as labels for categorisation.
+a) Categorical Nature: Ordinal Data consists of non-numeric or categorical values, using numbers as categorisation labels.

-b) Natural Order: It is always ranked in a natural order or hierarchy, hence the term "ordinal."
+b) Natural Order: They are always ranked in a natural order or hierarchy, hence the term "Ordinal."

-c) Extension of Nominal Data: This type of data can be seen as an extension of Nominal Data, adding a specific order to the categories.
+c) Extension of Nominal Data: This data type can be seen as an extension of Nominal Data by adding a specific order to the categories.

-d) Uneven Intervals: While Ordinal Data is ordered, the intervals between values are not evenly distributed or quantifiable.
+d) Uneven Intervals: While Ordinal Data is ordered, the Confidence Interval between values is not evenly distributed or quantifiable.

 Uses of Ordinal Data